Fentanyl Addiction, Effects, Withdrawal & Treatment

 exterior and water feature at recovery first treatment center

-There are a lot of options when it comes to rehabilitation for fentanyl addiction: inpatient or outpatient treatment facilities, programs that offer medical detox and a continuum of care all the way through discharge and aftercare.
+There are multiple options when it comes to fentanyl addiction treatment: inpatient or outpatient treatment facilities, programs that offer medical detox and a continuum of care all the way through discharge and aftercare.

 Was this page helpful?